 The U.S. signed the ACAs despite the fact that Guatemala, El Salvador, and Honduras are unable to respond to the needs of their own citizens, let alone those of the thousands of asylum-seekers for whom the U.S. is legally responsible.
 In 2018, 62,000 Salvadorans and Hondurans sought U.S. asylum, and in 2019, the majority of migrants detained at the U.S. southern border were Guatemalan, many of whom are Indigenous.
 Moreover, this instability is due in large part to the destabilizing nature of U.S. foreign policy in northern Central America, which has promoted violent resource extraction, enabled mass corruption, and further militarized the region.

 Additionally, the ACAs either ignore or do very little to address the fact that none of these countries have asylum systems built to address an imposed influx of asylum-seekers.
-More than 900 migrants from Honduras and El Salvador have been deported to Guatemala under the agreement.
-Of these, less than 20 people have sought asylum there.
-Due to the COVID-19 pandemic, the ACAs have been suspended, but they could be reinstated at any time.
-Despite going against its own public health recommendations, the U.S. continues standard deportations, putting deportees and their countries gravely at risk.
-[Standard deportations are a rapidly evolving situation.
-Please email claire[at]nisgua.org for the most updated information to include in your letter]
+Between November 2019 and March 2020, 939 migrants from Honduras and El Salvador were transferred to Guatemala under the agreement.
+Of these, 20 people have sought asylum there.
+The Guatemalan state arbitrarily gave asylum-seekers 72 hours to decide if they will seek refuge in Guatemala, a policy that effectively compels people to abandon their asylum claims.

 We must demand that Congress defund the agreements, demand more information about the signing and implementation of them, and take a stand against the agreements as a threat to safety, human dignity, and Central American sovereignty.
-Concerned people can get involved by 1) educating themselves and others, 2) signing a petition against the agreements, and 3) contacting their congresspeople.
-To learn more about this campaign, please visit www.nisgua.org/take-action.
+We must also demand that they immediately stop deportations, expulsions, and detention during the pandemic.
+To learn more about this campaign, please visit bit.ly/nosafethird.